omerfarukyuce/Water-Potability-EDA-Prediction-Keras-Sigmoid-/README.md

-# 🌊 Water Quality and Potability Analysis
+# 🚰Water Potability EDA & Prediction (Keras Sigmoid)

 ## 📜 Overview
 This project focuses on analyzing water quality data to predict the potability of water.
 The dataset contains various physicochemical properties of water samples and is used to build a deep learning model for classification.

 ## 📊 Dataset
-The dataset used in this project is from [Kaggle](https://www.kaggle.com/datasets/).
+The dataset used in this project is from [Kaggle](https://www.kaggle.com/datasets/uom190346a/water-quality-and-potability).
 It contains the following features:

 - **💧 `ph`**: pH level of the water
 - **💧 `Hardness`**: Hardness of the water